MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-quantum-computing.md

 ---
 title: What is quantum computing?
-description: Learn what quantum computing is, and what a quantum computer can do
+description: An introduction to quantum computing features, algorithms and hardware, and the Microsoft Quantum Development Kit (QDK).
 author: natke
 ms.author: nakersha
 ms.date: 10/22/2019